 Learning Japanese Political Terms

-Learning political vocabulary in Japanese is essential for those who wish to deeply understand the political scenario in Japan.
-Mastering these terms allows for a better interpretation of news, speeches, and debates, as well as providing a clearer view on public policies and governmental decisions.
+Learning political vocabulary in Japanese is essential for anyone who wants to deeply understand the political landscape of Japan.
+Mastery of these terms allows for better interpretation of news, speeches, and debates, as well as providing a clearer view of public policies and governmental decisions.

-Understanding words like "国会" (Kokkai, Parliament), "内閣" (Naikaku, Cabinet), and "選挙" (senkyo, Election) is essential to follow the functioning of the Japanese political system and the interaction between different institutions.
+Understanding words like “国会” (Kokkai, Parliament), “内閣” (Naikaku, cabinet), and “選挙” (senkyo, election) is fundamental to keeping up with the functioning of the Japanese political system and the interaction between different institutions.

-You can also integrate the study of vocabulary with following political news and reading articles specialized in Japanese.
-Watching news programs, political debates, and speeches can help with getting familiar with the practical use of the terms.
+You can also integrate the study of vocabulary with following political news and reading specialized articles in Japanese.
+Watching news programs, political debates, and speeches can help familiarize you with the practical use of the terms.

-To study the political vocabulary list, it is important to adopt a structured and practical approach.
-To help, we have categorized the terms into thematic groups, such as government institutions, electoral processes, political ideologies, and legislative terms.
+To study the list of political vocabulary, it is important to adopt a structured and practical approach.
+To help, we categorized the terms into thematic groups, such as governmental institutions, electoral processes, political ideologies, and legislative terms.

 Government Institutions and Positions

-• [内閣] Naikaku - Cabinet (Japanese government executive).
+• [内閣] Naikaku – Cabinet (Executive of the Japanese government).

 • [参議院] Sangiin – House of Councillors.